 Malak Y.’s Field Notes from Antigua & Barbuda

-Field Notes are firsthand travel recommendations for and by our ECT Clubhouse members.
-Get the lowdown on destinations across the globe from travelers and locals alike.
+Field Notes are firsthand travel recommendations for and/or by our ECT community, where we share the lowdown on destinations across the globe from travelers and locals alike.
 This week, travel advisor, Malak Yacout, shares her highlights from Antigua and Barbuda.

 Before embarking on my Antigua and Barbuda trip with my family, I naturally turned to my go-to community, El Camino, for recommendations on what to do, where to eat, and when to visit.
 To my surprise, this time, I didn’t find much.
 Fresh from my recent week-long adventure, I felt compelled to contribute my insights to this destination.
 Antigua and Barbuda is one of the Caribbean countries that offer an interesting citizenship-by-investment model.